 Some budget-friendly tips include making DIY decorations, emailing your invitations, offering appetizers instead of a full meal, and dreaming up lots of free games and activities to enjoy.
 To save money on the event venue, considering hosting your baby shower at the following locations:

 You can’t beat the convenience and value of hosting a baby shower at home.
 Whether it’s the home of the mom-to-be or that of a close female friend or relative, home is where the heart is.
 With a cozy baby shower at home, you don’t need to worry about time limits, paying extravagant per-person fees, or being potentially rained out of an outdoor venue.
 Best of all, if the shower is at mom’s house, there’s no need to transport all those presents home!
+Playing baby shower games at home is also a great idea to keep guests laughing and entertained!

 For another great free (unless you need to reserve a party pavilion) option, you can’t beat a baby shower hosted at your local park!
 Most parks have free spaces for parties that are available on a “first-come, first-served” basis and offer families a change of scenery from hosting a party at home.
 So if you live in a climate like California that doesn’t see much rain and has many days of sun, planning a free baby shower outdoors is the way to go.